 What we like: Tasty Mexican entrées that help promote diversity and inclusion in the outdoors.

 Itacate comes from the Nahuatl word Itacatl, which refers to the food you take on a journey.
 We’re excited to see Itacate providing a feels-like-home option for Latinx trail-goers, and they’re also a tasty pick for anyone looking for vegan and vegetarian backcountry food.
-You’ll pay a bit of a premium and the three entrée options are only available in single-serving varieties (each with 490 calories).
-But we love supporting small brands and especially those that promote diversity in the outdoors, and look forward to trying some Itacate for ourselves soon.
+You’ll pay a bit of a premium, and the three entrée options are only available in single-serving varieties (each with 490 calories), but we love supporting small brands—especially those that promote diversity in the outdoors.

 See Itacate Meals